-Consuming honeycomb may be able to treat some symptoms of indigestion and contribute to overall gut health.
+Consuming honeycomb may be able to assuage some symptoms of indigestion and contribute to overall gut health.
 Both honey and honeycomb help the body retain probiotics and reduce levels of acidity in the gut area.
 Honeycomb has also been shown to assist with a healthy pH and alkaline balance, which contribute to optimal digestion.
 Additionally, eating honeycomb can aid in healthy liver function by regulating blood sugar and providing antioxidants that neutralize toxins and prevent damage.

 Raw Honeycomb from Pass the Honey

-The raw and unprocessed honeycomb from Pass the Honey is responsibly sourced, sustainable, non-GMO, and gluten-free.
+The raw and unprocessed honeycomb from Pass the Honey is responsibly sourced, sustainable, non GMO, and gluten free.
 It contains no artificial colors, preservatives, refined sugars, or other additives.
 Pass the Honey honeycomb makes the ideal on-the-go snack or natural sweetener for your favorite foods and beverages.
 Try our single-serve honeycomb to taste the sticky, sweet magic for yourself.
 To discover more about the endless uses for honeycomb, follow us on Instagram and Facebook!